Application Deadlines: MARCH 1 for August-November and OCTOBER 1 for April-July of the following year.

 Duration: 2 weeks or 1 month from April to November annually

-Our chef cooks healthy dinners and also provides food for residents to cook their own day-time meals.
+Our chef cooks healthy delicious dinners and also provides food for residents to cook their own day-time meals.
 We are happy to respond to food allergies as well as vegetarian, vegan and other diets.
 We have a barbecue for outdoor grilling and get-togethers.

 The Steepletop Barn has four bedrooms and four studios with beautiful meadow and mountain views.
 The Main Building was featured in the July ’98 issue of Architectural Record for its sleek look and commitment to universal access.
-This building contains two residency suites, studios and common areas open to all residents, including the kitchen, dining and living areas, and a laundry room.
-All are fully accessible to artists with disabilities.
-The Main House also has a darkroom with photography equipment, a Yamaha U1 upright piano, a large collection of art books, a general library, a public kitchen, lounges, public telephone, wireless Internet access, and laundry.
+This building contains two residency suites and studios as well as common areas open to all residents, including the kitchen, dining and living areas, and a laundry room.
+All are fully accessible.
+The Main House also has a darkroom, a Yamaha U1 upright piano, a large collection of art books, lounges, a public telephone, and WiFi.
 In our adjacent offices, we have a fax machine, copier, computer and printer which residents may use.
-Our spacious grounds have outdoor furniture, a barbecue and wonderful views of the Berkshire Mountains.

 Status of all applications are emailed out either late January for the October 1st deadline, or mid-May for the March 1st deadline.

 For more information, please email or call our Residency Director Calliope Nicholas at firstname.lastname@example.org or 518-392-3103.